awesome5566/SalesNavAI/QUICKSTART.md

 ### Wrong matches
 - Be more specific with your query
 - Use exact match for titles: `title "..." exact`
-- Check available data in `Formats copy.json` and `Industry IDs.csv`
+- Check available data in `facet-store.json` and `Industry IDs.csv`

 ### Fuzzy matching too broad
 - The matcher uses Levenshtein distance